BradleyCodeU/bradleycodeu.github.io/_apcsa/u02a_uo/U02aPitchersAndBatters/instructions.md

     System.out.println("-=-=-=-=-=-=-=-=-PART 1");
     // PART 1: construct two different pitchers, the first pitcher's name MUST start with a vowel and the second's name MUST start with a consonant

-    // invoke the getPitch method on the first pitcher and print what the method returns
+    // invoke the nextPitch method on the first pitcher and print what the method returns

-    // invoke the getPitch method on the second pitcher and print what the method returns
+    // invoke the nextPitch method on the second pitcher and print what the method returns

     System.out.println("-=-=-=-=-=-=-=-=-PART 2");
     // PART 2: construct two different batters, the first batter's name MUST start with a vowel and the second's name MUST start with a consonant

-    // invoke the getSwing method on the first pitcher and print what the method returns
+    // invoke the nextSwing method on the first pitcher and print what the method returns

-    // invoke the getSwing method on the second pitcher and print what the method returns
+    // invoke the nextSwing method on the second pitcher and print what the method returns

     System.out.println("-=-=-=-=-=-=-=-=-PART 3");
-    // PART 3: The getPitch method isn't random.
+    // PART 3: The nextPitch method isn't random.
 It's using the player's name to decide if it's a good pitch or a bad pitch.
 Documentation for the class is here: https://bradleycodeu.github.io/apcsa/ch2usingobjects/PitchersAndBatters/index-all.html
     // Print your answer to the following question...
 Which of the following names would make the best pitcher and why?
 1) "Tyler" 2) "Louie" 3) "Aaron" 4) "Steven"
     System.out.println("Which of the following names would make the best pitcher and why?
 1) \"Tyler\" 2) \"Louie\" 3) \"Aaron\" 4) \"Steven\"");